delving/narthex/README.md

 ## Development

 The project is quite small, with very few dependencies, and does not require any storage technology on the back-end except for file system.
 As a one-page online application it consists of a front end built with [AngularJS](https://angularjs.org/), and a back-end built in Scala with the [Play Framework](http://www.playframework.com/).
 The analysis work is done using the [Akka](http://akka.io/) actor framework, and effectively employs all available processor cores to do the work concurrently.
+Storage of status information, records, and enrichments is done using [BaseX](http://www.basex.org/)

 ### Distribution